Disclosure – This post features a product that has been gifted to me in exchange for a review. All opinions are honest and my own.

 My first obstacle as a protein shake ‘noob’ was that I don’t own a shaker.
 I improvised by pouring the contents into a mug of water and stirring it with a spoon.
 I was worried that there would be lumps this way, but with a thorough stirring, all the lumps dissolved and it was smooth.
 At least it seemed smooth – I later found a few lumps at the bottom.
 I need to invest in a shaker!

-A couple of days later I tried the vanilla flavour shake before my yoga session and walk.
+A couple of days later I tried the vanilla flavour shake before my daily walk.
 I followed the same method but stirred it even more thoroughly to remove all the lumps.

 What did the shakes taste like?